OmarMohsen9/Todos/README.md

  - Note : time.sleep(1) for visibility in screen recordings.

 4 - Assumptions Made :
   EvilTester’s To-Do List web application was chosen as it's a lightweight To-Do list app built with HTML, JavaScript, and Local Browser Storage.
-It includes bugs and automation challenges, making it perfect for testing practice.
+It includes bugs and automation challenges, making it perfect for the required.